Radiation Oncology Physics Residency - Program Faculty

 Contact: Luis.VazquezQuino@piedmont.org

-Luis Vazquez received his PhD in Medical Physics degree from The University of Texas Health Science Center at San Antonio in 2012.
-From 2012 to 2015 he joined Alyzen Medical Physics (Formerly Mid-South Radiation Physics) as a Clinical Medical Physics consultant and part of the linear accelerator Commissioning team.
-From 2015 to 2019 he joined Baylor Scott and White Health Medical Physicist team and served also as a Clinical Assistant professor at Texas A&M and faculty for the Medical Physics residency at BSWH.
+Luis Vazquez received his Ph.D. in Medical Physics degree from The University of Texas Health Science Center at San Antonio in 2012.
+From 2012-2015, he joined Alyzen Medical Physics (Formerly Mid-South Radiation Physics) as a Clinical Medical Physics consultant and part of the linear accelerator Commissioning team.
+From 2015-2019, he joined Baylor Scott and White Health Medical Physicist team and also served as a Clinical Assistant professor at Texas A&M and as faculty for the Medical Physics residency at BSWH.

-In 2019 he joined Piedmont Health Care at Henry Stockbridge location as a Clinical Medical Physicist and in 2020 he joined the Medical Physics residency faculty.
+In 2019, he joined Piedmont Health Care at the Henry Stockbridge location as a Clinical Medical Physicist; in 2020, he joined the Medical Physics residency faculty.

-Luis is an active member of the American Association of Physicist in Medicine (AAPM) working on the Medical Physics Leadership Progress Assessment Subcommittee and the Professional Mentorship Working Group.
-His main interests in Medical Physics are but not limited to new technologies and methods in Medical Physics, Linear Accelerator Commissioning, novel IMRT and VMAT patient specific Quality Assurance methods, SRS-SBRT techniques, Monte Carlo dose calculations.
+Luis is an active American Association of Physicists in Medicine (AAPM) member, working on the Medical Physics Leadership Progress Assessment Subcommittee and the Professional Mentorship Working Group.
+His main interests in Medical Physics are but not limited to new technologies and methods in Medical Physics, Linear Accelerator Commissioning, novel IMRT and VMAT patient-specific Quality Assurance methods, SRS-SBRT techniques and Monte Carlo dose calculations.

 Carl WeaverCarl Weaver, M.S., DABR